x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

  **IMPORTANT**: IMAP migration will only migrate emails, not calendar and contact information.
 Users can import their own email, contacts, and other mailbox information to Microsoft 365 or Office 365.
 See [Migrate email and contacts to Microsoft 365](https://docs.microsoft.com/microsoft-365/admin/setup/migrate-email-and-contacts-admin) to learn how.

-Before Microsoft 365 or Office 365 can connect to Gmail or G Suites, all the account owners need to create an app password to access their account.
+Before Microsoft 365 or Office 365 can connect to Gmail or G Suites, all account owners must create an app password to access their account.
 This is because Google considers Outlook to be a less secure app and will not allow a connection to it with a password alone.
 For instructions, see [Prepare your G Suite account for connecting to Outlook and Microsoft 365 or Office 365](prepare-gmail-or-g-suite-accounts.md).
 You'll also need to make sure your [G Suite users can turn on 2-step verification](enable-2-step-verification-for-google-apps.md).

 ### Gmail Migration tasks